- What is an International Mail Facility (IMF)?

 Mail entering the U.S. from abroad arrives at a U.S. Postal Service (USPS) sorting facility (International Mail Facility).
 Upon initial screening at arrival, USPS sends packages to U.S. Customs and Border Protection (CBP) for examination.
 CBP then refers FDA-regulated products to the FDA's investigators for review.
 The FDA generally refers to the international mail facilities as IMFs.

-There are currently nine IMF locations across the U.S., with one location in Florida, Hawaii, Illinois, New Jersey, New York, Puerto Rico, U.S. Virgin Islands respectively and two locations in California.
+There are currently eight IMF locations across the U.S., with one location in Florida, Hawaii, Illinois, New Jersey, New York, California Puerto Rico, and the U.S. Virgin Islands respectively.

 At the IMFs, the FDA provides front line defense against illegal, illicit, unapproved, counterfeit and potentially dangerous drugs and other violative FDA-regulated products from entering the U.S. via international mail.
 The FDA's investigators are responsible for monitoring mail importations of FDA-regulated products by conducting comprehensive examinations of packages that have been referred by CBP.
 The FDA examines and determines admissibility of packages containing FDA-regulated products that are imported through the IMF.
 If a package is found or suspected to contain a controlled substance during the FDA's screening, it is referred to CBP for an admissibility determination.